Purdue University Office of Admissions logo

 • Talk with your student about finances so you and your student understand who and how college will be paid for/ how much you are willing to spend on education.
 Use a financial aid estimator tool for more research – Try this one!

-• Explore National Scholarships and awards with your student.
+• Explore national scholarships and awards with your student.
 Some require significant efforts beyond grades to be competitive.
 Starting early is key.

 • Be available to join your student on an official college visit.